osmlu/OSM-CACLR-address-dashboard/README.md

 ./scripts/generate_dashboard.py
 ```

-This will create `index.html` and small trend graphs inside the directory
+This will create `index.html` with dynamic trend graphs powered by Chart.js
-specified by `output_dir` in the configuration file.
-Each metric row can be
+inside the directory specified by `output_dir` in the configuration file.
-expanded to show the underlying rows, and if the query returns OSM IDs a "Load
+Each metric row can be expanded to show the underlying rows, and if the
-in JOSM" link is offered.
+query returns OSM IDs a "Load in JOSM" link is offered.
 The script uses an
 [uv](https://github.com/astral-sh/uv) shebang to automatically install its Python dependencies.
 Queries run concurrently so the dashboard builds quickly.